Omolewa-Adetoro/Data-Analytics-Portfolio/README.md

 Here are the technologies and tools I am proficient in, which are used throughout the projects:
 * Languages: Python, R,SQL
 * Data Manipulations: Pandas, Tidyverse, scales, SQL
-* Data Visualisation: ggplot2,Tableau
+* Data Visualisation: ggplot2,Tableau, PowerBI
-* Other Tools: PGAdmin, RStudios, Juypter Notebook
+* Other Tools: PGAdmin, MySQL, RStudios, Juypter Notebook, Google Colab

 # Contact
 Feel free to reach out if you have any questions or would like to connect!